Emergency Dentist New York

 Watch What You Eat

 A balanced diet will benefit your smile just as much as it will your overall health.
 Enjoying sugary sweets in moderation is fine, but make sure your diet primarily consists of nutritious foods, like fruits, vegetables, dairy products, and lean meats.
-Not only will you reduce your sugar intake (which in turn lower your risk of cavities), but you’ll be getting the vitamins and minerals you need to promote healthy teeth and gums.
+Not only will you reduce your sugar intake (which in turn lowers your risk of cavities), but you’ll also be getting the vitamins and minerals you need to promote healthy teeth and gums.

 Protect Your Pearly Whites